 13. Files Sync and Share

-CRM software functions as the synchronization platform for many of your outside programs.
+CRM functions as the synchronization platform for many of your outside programs.
 Upload emails from Outlook, sync with Google Drive, import spreadsheets and more.
 Because of the sharing features of CRM, you can view all of your feature set from one platform.

 14. Inside Sales Console